-With its amber-colored wooden structure and electric-orange track (RMC's signature color), Goliath is a dramatic and handsome sight on the midway.
+With its amber-colored wooden structure and electric-orange track (one of RMC's signature colors), Goliath is a dramatic and handsome sight on the midway.
 The track is the key to Goliath's success.

-Six Flags hyped the ride as the world's fastest, tallest, and steepest wooden coaster when it debuted.
-(Lightning Rod at Dollywood, another RMC Topper coaster, subsequently took the fastest coaster title from Goliath.)
-It climbs 165 feet and drops 180 feet at 85 degrees (nearly vertical) into an underground tunnel as it reaches 72 mph.
+Six Flags hyped the ride as the world's fastest, tallest, and steepest wooden coaster when it debuted in 2014.
+Lightning Rod at Dollywood, another RMC Topper coaster, which hits 73 mph, subsequently took the fastest coaster title from Goliath.

 Son of Beast also included a single loop, but it accomplished its feat by converting the inverted part of the track to tubular steel.
 The wooden Topper track on the Great America ride remains the same throughout its two inversions.